JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

-When you form a relationship with two `_key` values and you do not specify the `source` and the `scope` of the data that already exists in the graph, J1 does not understand which asset you are referencing and, therefore, does not create the relationship. because two assets could have the same `_key`, the software needs more information to be able to identify the asset you are referencing.
+When you form a relationship with two `_key` values and you do not specify the `source` and the `scope` of the data that already exists in the graph, J1 does not understand which asset you are referencing and, therefore, does not create the relationship.
+Because two assets could have the same `_key`, the software needs more information to be able to identify the asset you are referencing.

 ### How to Get More Information